-15.7 Policer enabled SAP QoS policy applicability
+9.7 Policer enabled SAP QoS policy applicability

-Policers are not created on a SAP or subscriber or multiservice site context until at least one forwarding class has been mapped to the policer.
-Creating a policer within a QoS policy does not cause policers to be created on the SAPs or subscribers or multiservice sites where the policy is applied.
+Policers are not created on a SAP or multiservice site context until at least one forwarding class has been mapped to the policer.
+Creating a policer within a QoS policy does not cause policers to be created on the SAPs multiservice sites where the policy is applied.

 SAP QoS policy applicability and policy policer forwarding class mappings are dependent on policer resource availability.
-Attempting to map the first forwarding class to a policer causes the policer to be created on the SAPs or subscribers or multiservice site where the policy is applied.
-If the forwarding plane where the SAP or subscriber or multiservice site exists either does not support policers or has insufficient resources to create the policer for the object, the forwarding class mapping fails.
+Attempting to map the first forwarding class to a policer causes the policer to be created on the SAPs multiservice site where the policy is applied.
+If the forwarding plane where the SAP or multiservice site exists either does not support policers or has insufficient resources to create the policer for the object, the forwarding class mapping fails.